Digital Mission Engineering (DME): Hypersonics and EOIR (Part 2 of 4)

 2. Select Save As...

-3. Click the STK User folder on the left side of the Save As window.
+3. Click the STK User folder in the Navigation Pane of the Save As dialog.

 4. Select the DME_Session2_Starter_Aviator_EOIR folder.